Joint Tenancy vs Tenancy-in-Common Singapore 2026 | Nexus

 No statutory time limit on audits

 "The 99-1 ratio itself is legal.
-The two-stage fresh-purchase pattern is what IRAS pursues.
-If you cannot defend the unequal ratio with a documented legitimate purpose — estate planning, contribution recognition at OTP, or decoupling from existing joint ownership — assume IRAS will treat the structure as an abuse pattern."
+What IRAS goes after is the two-stage fresh-purchase pattern.
+If you can't defend the unequal ratio with a documented reason (estate planning, contribution recognised at OTP, or decoupling from existing joint ownership), assume IRAS will treat it as abuse."

-Worked Example — Couple Decoupling a S$1.5M Condo
+Worked Example: a Couple Decoupling a S$1.5M Condo

-Singapore Citizen couple owns a S$1.5M private condo, originally purchased 6 years ago as joint tenants.
+A Singapore Citizen couple owns a S$1.5M private condo, bought 6 years ago as joint tenants.
 Both want a second property.
-Wife will be bought out so husband holds 100%; wife then buys the second property in her sole name as a first-time buyer.
+The plan: the wife is bought out so the husband holds 100%, and the wife then buys the second property in her sole name as a first-time buyer.

 ItemCalculationAmount